Purchasing right of burial in a grave space

-You can pre-purchase right of burial at Castle Green or Wombridge for a period of 75 years, renewable at the end of the lease.
-After the term has expired, as long as the line of ownership is continued the right of burial can be re-leased for a term of ten years.
+You can pre-purchase rights of burial at Castle Green or Wombridge cemeteries for a period of 75 years, renewable at the end of the lease.
+After the term has expired, as long as the line of ownership is continued, the right of burial can be re-leased for a term of ten years.
 This would be at a cost of 10% of the current lease cost of a similar grave.
-If the owner at that time does not wish to retain these rights then lease for the grave will revert back to Telford & Wrekin Council.
+If the owner at that time does not wish to retain these rights, lease for the grave will revert back to Telford & Wrekin Council.

 The owner must give written consent for the grave to be opened for burials, or to apply for a memorial to be erected.

 There will be an additional internment fee for each of any internments that take place.
-The internment fees will be the current one applicable and payable at the time each interment and dependent on depth required.
+The internment fee will be the current one applicable and payable at the time of each interment and depend on the depth required.
 There will also be additional fees payable if the deceased was not a resident of the Telford & Wrekin Council area at the time of their death.

 Choices of grave

 These graves are offered for those who want greater choice over the design of the memorial, or do not want people to walk over the grave.
 The entire grave can be surrounded by kerbs, edging or mounded full-length, with a memorial stone placed at the head of the grave.
 Trees and plants are not permitted.
 Placement and maintenance of the memorial and grave space is the responsibility of the grave owner.